First time father feelings as experienced by John Paul Vella…

 A closer knit family

-Becoming a dad has brought our family even closer.
+I feel that becoming a dad has brought our family even closer.
 Our son is the subject of almost every sentence or utterance that is said.
 He is truly the centre of attention and makes each day worth living.
 I’d say I really try to be a compassionate and supportive husband and do my best to fulfil my daddy duties.